MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/ingestiontimepolicy.md

 * To support [Database Cursors](../management/databasecursor.md) that lets users issue consecutive queries.
 The query is limited to the data that was ingested since the previous query.

-For more information on the control commands for managing the IngestionTime policy, [see here](../management/ingestiontime-policy.md).
+For more information. see the [control commands for managing the IngestionTime policy](../management/ingestiontime-policy.md).